 There are many ways bed bugs can spread from one location to another, and none of them are affected by the temperature outside.
 Bed bugs climb into the belongings we carry around, or they lay their eggs in them, and then we carry these items from a location of infestation to a new location--usually by way of a heated automobile.
 And, even if we leave our belongings outside in the cold during our travels, it can take quite a bit to kill a bed bug with cold.
 Partly because they are more tolerant to cold than they are to heat, but also because they hide inside items, where they are protected from the wind and cold air.

 If you suspect you've picked up bed bugs, and an infestation has taken root in your Pittsburgh home, don't wait until spring to call a professional because those bugs aren't going to wait till spring to bite you.
-Reach out to Witt Pest Management for comprehensive bed bug services and get rid of those pests today.
+Reach out to Witt Pest Management for comprehensive bed bug treatments in Pittsburgh and get rid of those pests today.